ElenaShe000/MARCS/README.md

 # Introduction

-What changes are observed in the Arctic?
+What is floods?

+Why floods?
-Observations evident environmental changes connected to enhanced warming of the Arctic (also known as the Arctic Amplification): shrinkage of an ice cover in the Arctic Ocean, degradation of a permafrost in Siberia, melting of glaciers in Svalbard and Central Asia, shifting in synoptic atmospheric circulation in Europe.
-In turn, the synoptic atmospheric processes determine regional distribution of the precipitation, the evaporation, the river runoff and water resource of lakes.
-These changes in the atmospheric circulation leads to weather and hydrological extreme events latest often observed in many European countries (XXX; XXX).
-These extreme events also known as heat waves and droughts, heavy rainfall and floods,  avalanches, etc. They damage social infrastructure, kill people and result to economical losses.
+Observations evidence environmental changes connected to enhanced warming over the Arctic (also known as the Arctic Amplification): shrinkage of an ice cover in the Arctic Ocean, degradation of a permafrost in Siberia, melting of glaciers in Svalbard and Central Asia, shifting in synoptic atmospheric circulation in Europe (XXX;XXX).
+In turn, the synoptic atmospheric processes determine regional distribution of precipitation, evaporation, river runoff and water resource of lakes and aquifers.
+The changed atmospheric circulation leads to weather and hydrological extreme events latest often observed in many European countries (XXX; XXX).
+Among others, increase of water level in rivers, lakes and artifical reservoirs may lead to overflooded of large territories.
+Extreme floods damage social infrastructure (roads, bridges, pipes and hydraulic constraction of hydropower plants), kill people and result to economical losses.
 Therefore, the early prediction of these extremes is among the actual task for national hydrometorological service.
-This study contributed to improving the methods of the seasonal prediction of floods.
+This study contributed to improving methods of seasonal prediction of floods.

-How the AA is detected?
+What are sources of floods?
+River floods are usually sourced from spring melting of snow cover accumulated over winter or from heavy rainfalls over summer and autumn seasons.
+The spring floods are typical in the northern regions of Europe, whereas the rain-induced floods mostly happen on the south of the continent.
+In t

 As the unhomogenity in the observed series of meteorological and hydrological series dates to late 1990s, and the legths of the observated  series seems to be too short to distigush the reason of the unhomogenity: would it attribute to natural variability or forced by human activity (Koenigk et al., 2020; XX).